niranjantdesai/bayesian-learning/results/pbp_sgld_results.md

 - num_hidden = 2
 - hidden_units = 100

-SGLD params:

-- num_nets = 1500
-- mix_epochs = 50
-- burnin_epochs = 65e3+1
-- lr = 3e-5

 ![Plot](./plots/pbp_sgld_data2_exp6.png)

 ## Dataset 3

-- Using Gaussian distribution with std 1.5
+- Using Gaussian distribution with std 1.0
-- other params as exp2 of dataset 1
+- other params as exp5 of dataset 1

 ![Plot](./plots/pbp_sgld_data3_exp2.png)

 ## Dataset 4

-- Using Gaussian distribution with std 1.0
+- Using Gaussian distribution with std 1.5
-- other params as exp2 of dataset 1
+- other params as exp5 of dataset 1

 ![Plot](./plots/pbp_sgld_data4_exp2.png)